I tried to find the Ramones in Manhattan, but all I ended up doing was fixating on city streets.

 I tried to find the Ramones in Manhattan but all I ended up doing was fixating on city streets.
 Two hours in, I was sure that I had failed.

 I’m looking at a brick wall, struggling to feel anything at all.
 The bricks appeared on the black-and-white photo cover of their second record, Rocket to Russia.
 The city is littered with similarly infamous walls.
+The Ramones reference here or a wolf reference there.
 But if they all have as little to say as this, there’s not a lot of time to give them.

 People here don’t look up.
 Those marvels of human ingenuity piercing the sky?
 They’re not for you.
 Cast your gaze across them long as you want.
 Just so long as you don’t mind standing next to the trash.